19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 (b) the aided person desires to prosecute any appeal from the proceedings,

-the aided person must make a fresh application for legal aid to the Director in respect of that matter, and the conditions for the issue of the Grant of Aid set out in section 8 shall apply.
+the aided person must make a fresh application for legal aid to the Director in respect of that matter within the prescribed time, and the conditions for the issue of the Grant of Aid set out in section 8 shall apply.

 [6/2013]

+[Act 50 of 2018 wef 31/05/2019]

+(1A) Despite subsection (1), the Director may consider a fresh application for legal aid that is made outside the prescribed time mentioned in that subsection, if —

+(a) the aided person filed a notice of appeal in respect of the proceedings mentioned in that subsection before making that application; or

+(b) the Director is of the opinion that there are extenuating circumstances for not making that application by that prescribed time.

+[Act 50 of 2018 wef 31/05/2019]

-(2) Subsection (1) shall not apply to an appeal in respect of any interlocutory matter in any proceedings.
+(2) Subsection (1) shall not apply to an appeal in respect of any interlocutory matter in any proceedings to which a Grant of Aid relates.

 [6/2013]

+[Act 50 of 2018 wef 31/05/2019]

 ### Rules regulating practice and procedure of court